Oregon: Etymology

-The origin of the state's name is a mystery.
-The earliest evidence of the name Oregon has Spanish origins.
-The term "orejón" (meaning "big ear") comes from the historical chronicle Relación de la Alta y Baja California (1598), written by Rodrigo Montezuma of New Spain; it made reference to the Columbia River when the Spanish explorers penetrated into the North American territory that became part of the Viceroyalty of New Spain.
-This chronicle is the first topographical and linguistic source with respect to the place name Oregon.
-Another possible source is the Spanish word oregano, which refers to a plant that grows in the southern part of the region.
-It is also possible that the American territory was named by the Spaniards, as there is a stream in Spain called the "Arroyo del Oregón" (which is located in the province of Ciudad Real), or that the "j" in the Spanish phrase "El Orejón" was later corrupted into a "g".
+The origin of the state's name is uncertain.
+The earliest geographical designation "orejón" (meaning "big ear") comes from the Spanish historical chronicle Relación de la Alta y Baja California (1598), written by Rodrigo Montezuma of New Spain; here it refers to the region of the Columbia River as it was encountered by the first Spanish scouts.
+The "j" in the Spanish phrase "El Orejón" was eventually corrupted into a "g" under this theory of the name's origin.

+Another possible source is the Spanish word orégano, referring to the plant with that name that grows in the southern part of the region, or that the area around the Columbia River was named after a stream in Spain called "Arroyo del Oregón", located in the province of Ciudad Real.

 Another early use of the name, spelled Ouragon, was by Major Robert Rogers in a 1765 petition to the Kingdom of Great Britain.
 The term referred to the then-mythical River of the West (the Columbia River).
 By 1778, the spelling had shifted to Oregon.
 Rogers wrote: